Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 22. Displays all users and their home directories, sorted.
 ## 23. Empty casks make the most noise.
 ## 24. Lists all files with .gif extension in the current directory and all its subdirectories.
+## 25. Extract the initials from the acrostic and add a line break at the end.